Hurricanes, Tornadoes, Earthquakes

 Debris driven by high winds presents the greatest hazard to homeowners and their homes during hurricanes and tornados.
 Tests show that concrete wall systems suffer no structural damage when impacted by debris carried by hurricane and tornado-force winds.

 As a means to prove just how robust concrete walls are to wind-blown debris, the Portland Cement Association, in conjunction with Texas Tech University, tested concrete wall systems by shooting 2x4s out of a wind cannon at speeds in excess of 100mph.
-In all instances, the insulting concrete form wall shattered the wood studs, while the 2x4s easily passed through the frame wall with little resistance.
+In all instances, the insulating concrete form wall shattered the wood studs, while the 2x4s easily passed through the frame wall with little resistance.

 The TransForm and ThermoForm concrete forming systems are the best solutions to protect your family from hurricanes, tornadoes and high winds.
 Choose the TransForm or ThermoForm Concrete Forming System as the only solution to extreme weather and natural disasters.